COMPARISON OF THERA-BAND, CO-CONTRACTION AND ISOMETRIC EXERCISES IN PATIENTS WITH CHRONIC FROZEN SHOULDER

 ABSTRACT

-BACKGROUND AND AIM: Adhesive capsulitis characterizes progressive increasing pain followed by progressive decreasing ranges of motion at shoulder joint.
+Background: Adhesive capsulitis characterizes progressive increasing pain followed by progressive decreasing ranges of motion at shoulder joint.
 The objective was to find out the comparison between the effects of Thera-band, co-contraction and isometric exercises in chronic frozen shoulder patients in improving pain, range of motion and function.

-METHODOLOGY: Randomized clinical trial conducted at DHQ Hospital, Sheikhupura.
+Method: Randomized clinical trial conducted at DHQ Hospital, Sheikhupura.
 36 patients with age ranged 30-70 years, diagnosed with chronic idiopathic frozen shoulder with limited shoulder ranges were randomly allocated to three groups, Group A,B,C performed Thera-band, co-contraction and isometric exercises respectively.
 Assessment was done at baseline and after 6-week post-treatment at Numeric Pain Rating Scale, Goniometry for all ranges and Shoulder Pain and Disability Index.
 SPSS version 25 was used to analyze the results.

-RESULTS: One-way ANOVA with multiple comparisons showed that at 6th week, pain was decreased in Group B and C as compared to Group A (p <0.05), however, there was no significant difference between Group B and C. Group A was significantly better in improving ranges as compared to group B and C.
+Results: One-way ANOVA with multiple comparisons showed that at 6th week, pain was decreased in Group B and C as compared to Group A (p <0.05), however, there was no significant difference between Group B and C. Group A was significantly better in improving ranges as compared to group B and C.

-CONCLUSION: The study concluded that co-contraction and isometric exercises were more effective in reducing pain while the Thera-band exercises showed a significant improvement in ranges.
+Conclusion: The study concluded that co-contraction and isometric exercises were more effective in reducing pain while the Thera-band exercises showed a significant improvement in ranges.

-Another term used for frozen shoulder is adhesive capsulitis which also defined as the condition characterized by stiffness and pain.
-It restricts both active and passive movement of glenohumeral joint1.
-Intrinsic shoulder disorder is not present at this stage.
-Dull aching pain is experienced in the outer area of shoulder and often pain occurs in upper arm.
-There are various other conditions such as bursitis, arthritis and rotator cuff tear which play role in restricting the joint motion of glenohumeral joint2.
-Post breast cancer surgery there is high risk of development of frozen shoulder due to dissection of neck and axillary nodes in combination with radiotherapy and surgery3.
-After 3 months of onset of symptoms pain gradually increases which further can lead to restrict upper limb functions4.
+to restrict upper limb functions4.
 Adhesive capsulitis patients experience severe pain which worsens at night along with stiffness.
 In this condition passive or active external rotation is fully or partially restricted it mostly affects women.
 There might be restrictions of scapulothoracic and physiologic glenohumeral movement due to post traumatic changes which results in stiffness of glenohumeral joint.
 Causes for post traumatic shoulder stiffness can be categorized in to 3 main groups.
 First in which extra articular adhesions such as hematomas, burn and cervical spine injuries impair movement of the joint and gliding structures.
 Secondly, direct injuries to intra articular structures from fractures or tendon ruptures may also restrict the joint.
 Thirdly, secondary fibrosis of capsular structures post trauma or scaring of capsule may be one of the major reasons5.
 Plan of care is given to the patient which comprise of some essential components such as patient education is first and foremost essential among all, treatment with manual therapy and stretching exercise following resistance training, neuromuscular reeducation and functional training in the end6.
 As shoulder external and internal rotators are humeral head depressors, in order to strengthen them resisted training using resistive elastic bands or free weights considering deltoid muscle in relaxed position by placing towel between body and arm without dropping it by the end of the exercise7.
 In comparison to other intervention muscle energy technique is an effective method for functional improvement8.
 Change in cortical motor representations is due to motor trainings with in few days.
-These changes relates to neuroplasticity.
+These changes relate to neuroplasticity.
 When subject is given task specific training to achieve targeted goal there is co contraction of skeletal muscles and there is interplay between learning, memory, emotion and cognitive function9.
 Prevalence rate of adhesive capsulitis is 2–5% along with significant change in lifestyle and increasing co morbidities but it is idiopathic yet10.
 It is more common in women 17% of patients had bilateral frozen shoulder11.
 There are three stages of frozen shoulder.
 Stage 1 is freezing or painful stage.
 This stage lasts for 10 to 36 weeks.
 Patient complains onset of pain in shoulder which gradually worsens at night and with performing activities of daily living furthermore pain radiates toward arm in a downward direction additionally, there is increased stiffness and glenohumeral capsule volume is reduced at the end of this stage.
 Stage 2 refers to a stiffening phase which lasts for 4 to 12 months which restricts motion in all planes.
 Daily life activities are totally compromised and restricted during this phase.
 Patient complains of sharp acute discomfort which is due to the tight capsule.
 Night pain is the one of common complains in frozen shoulder.
 Stage 3 is also known as thawing or resolution stage which lasts for 5 to 26 months.
 There is gradual recovery of range of motion12.
-Many studies revealed that strengthening exercise program in combination with transcutaneous electrical nerve stimulator (TENS) and joint mobilization results inimprovement of pain and increased range of motion (ROM) in adhesive capsulitis patients13.
+Many studies revealed that strengthening exercise program in combination with transcutaneous electrical nerve stimulator (TENS) and joint mobilization results in improvement of pain and increased range of motion (ROM) in adhesive capsulitis patients13.

 Main initial treatment purpose is to increase the end range of joint motion by exerting force passively.
 Heat should be given prior to treatment it helps to relax the joint and muscles and make treatment more effective.
 Stretching of external and internal rotators is imperative and should be emphasized.
 Patient education is very essential component.
 Towel can be used to increase external and internal rotation14.
 In many researches it was revealed that during abduction middle aged individuals co contract and which in return during abduction depress humerus will ensure passage of subacromial tissues underneath acromion, in contrary to young individuals there is higher degree of adductor co contraction during abduction.
 This indicates that to preserve pain free shoulder function there should be alterations in activation pattern during aging15.
-Scapular retraction exercise contributes as a strengthening for scapular muscles as it gently stretch chest muscles.
+Scapular retraction exercise contributes as a strengthening for scapular muscles as it gently stretches chest muscles.
 Isometrics shoulder external rotation can be used for flexion or abduction with care as aggressive regimens can contributes in aggravating capsular synovitis and can cause pain.
 In last thawing stage there is gradual return of range of motion it is difficult to regain normal range of motion and strength.
 Hence, strengthening exercises are essential as shoulder is weakened with a little movement after few months.
 In comparison with frozen state in this stage patient is able to perform mobility exercise and static stretches.
 There are various forms of strengthening regimen programs which progress from isometric or static contractions using a resistance or therabands leading to free weights or weight machines.
 Posture correction exercises, rotator cuff exercises or exercise for deltoid and chest muscles can be added in the treatment plan.[16]
 Strengthening exercise of rotator cuff muscles can aid in aligning, improving shoulder function and decreasing pain.
 There could be other interventions that can be used to restore shoulder function from adhesive capsulitis which indulge NSAIDS, corticosteroid injections and surgery17.
 Physiotherapy management protocol involves wide variety of treatments which caters electrotherapy, manual therapy including active and passive exercises.
 The application of ultrasound therapy as a treatment approach has a positive effect on pain severity, function and range of motion in frozen shoulder cases.
-Also it would be hypothesized that, Shock wave as a line of treatment have a significant result on pain severity, function and ROM in frozen shoulder cases18.
+Also, it would be hypothesized that, Shock wave as a line of treatment have a significant result on pain severity, function and ROM in frozen shoulder cases18.
 The main goal is to improve the range of motion and return patient to the normal routine restoring function and strength of weakened muscles to optimum level19.
 Pai cone technique is an effective regimen to address restrictions in external and internal rotation range of motions.
 Strengthening of the scapular muscles play role in stabilizing glenohumeral mechanics20.
 A recent study concluded that there is significant reduction in pain and improvement in the joint range of motion with active release technique in adhesive capsulitis patients21.

 The purpose of this study was to find out the comparison of Thera-band, co-contraction and isometric exercises on shoulder pain, range of motion and function in frozen shoulder patients.
 It will be helpful for the clinicians and physiotherapists to apply a better treatment on frozen shoulder patients according to their problems.